Parisaroozgarian/GradeRegistration-UnitSelectionSystem/README.md

 -  Marks registration form: course code and name, professor's name.
 -   Student registration form: Code, First name, last name.

-This code does quite a bit, so let's break it down into manageable sections:

 ### SQLite Setup:

 ```python